8x8’s Phone Service and Contact Center Solution Gives MOBI Flexibility to Grow

 Overnight Migration Gets New Service Ready by Monday

-MOBI signed an 8x8 contact in December 2014, but delayed implementation until its current service contract expired the following April.
+MOBI signed an 8x8 contract in December 2014, but delayed implementation until its current service contract expired the following April.
 In the interim, the MOBI team worked closely with 8x8 to plan the deployment and ensure network readiness.

 “8x8 tested our network and sent a report with recommendations on what to upgrade,” says Liwanag.
 “Based on that, we increased our bandwidth from 50 to 100 Mbps to make sure we had plenty of room for voice traffic.”